Stape

 It is worth noting that many of these concerns can be mitigated through the use of browser settings or third-party tools that block or limit the use of cookies.

-How analytics and marketing platforms try to overcome the use of cookiesCopy link to this section
+How analytics and marketing platforms try to overcome the use of cookies

 GA4 is marketed as privacy-focused, and it is meant to function with or without cookies.
-GA4 can cover data gaps as the world grows less reliant on cookies by utilizing machine learning and statistical modeling.
+GA4 can cover the data collection gaps as the world grows less reliant on cookies by utilizing machine learning and statistical modeling.

 With browsers such as Safari and Firefox restricting third-party cookies, you can configure Google Analytics 4 to depend on first-party cookies by transitioning to server-side GA4 tracking.
 Mapping tagging server URL with a custom domain establishes 1st party cookies, which are more dependable and have a longer lifespan than 3rd party cookies.